djha-skin/git-receive-mail/README.md

 patches from folders other than their INBOX, etc. For example, `git receive-mail -a <account>` lets the user grab the email from a specific email account.

+## Contributions

+Contributions welcome.
+I don't expect this to remain a POSIX script; I'm open to PRs or patches that rewrites this simple script.
+Future directions might include getting rid of dependencies or rewriting entirely in golang or Python.